panta/express-mongoose-resource/README.md

 - `instances`, the mongoose result set (`index` action)
 - `objects`, an array of plain JavaScript objects corresponding to the mongoose result set (`index` action)
 - `json`, the JSON string representation of the model instance (`new`, `show` and `edit` actions) or of the result set  (`index` action)

+When using nested resources, the context also contains the `pivot` field value, name and id.
+In the example above, the context variable `pivot` would contain `forum`, `pivot_id` would contain the forum id, and `forum` would contain the serialized forum model.

 ## Bugs and pull requests